Continuing Education Activity

 Anatomy and Physiology

 Apley's grind test should not be performed on patients with gross deformities of the knee.
-In the setting of significant trauma with knee deformation with obvious fracture or dislocation, Apley's grind and distraction tests, as well as other provocative tests, should be deferred until there are results from reimaging techniques.
+In the setting of significant trauma with knee deformation with obvious fracture or dislocation, Apley's grind and distraction tests and other provocative tests should be deferred until there are results from reimaging techniques.
 Special consideration and technique adjustments should take place for patients with previous amputations.

 There is no special equipment required to perform this test.
 Only a standard exam table is needed.

 No extra personnel is necessary to perform this test.
 Only the provider and the patient are required.